niharnandala/End-to-End-Customer-Churn-Prediction-Retention-Decision-System/README.md

 | Accuracy | 0.78 | 0.81 |
 | F1 Score | 0.63 | 0.53 |

 XGBoost has higher accuracy and precision.
-Logistic Regression has significantly higher recall — it catches more churners.
+Logistic Regression has significantly higher recall, it catches more churners.
 In a retention context missing a churner costs more than a false alarm.
 A customer incorrectly flagged wastes one outreach call.
 A churner missed walks out the door.
 Logistic Regression was chosen for the final app because of this recall advantage and because its predictions are explainable to a business team.

 ### Threshold optimization

-The decision threshold is configurable in the app — not fixed at 0.5.
+The decision threshold is configurable in the app, not fixed at 0.5.
 The cost of missing a churner is not the same as the cost of a false alarm.
 At threshold 0.3 recall reaches 0.91.
 At threshold 0.6 precision reaches 0.56.
 The right threshold depends on the business goal, not the textbook default.

 | Threshold | Precision | Recall | Customers Flagged |
 |---|---|---|---|